3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/control-flow.md

 name === "kittens!!";
 //=> true
 ```
 **TIP**: Always finish your if statements with an else.
 You never know when you will need it, and it could save you.
-Even if you never expect to hit that else, it should be there.
-In my last job, if we never expected to hit the else, we would write- `console.log("Waldo, you shouldn't be here.");` in the code block.
+Even if you never expect to hit that else, it should be there.  <!-- In my last job, if we never expected to hit the else, we would write- `console.log("Waldo, you shouldn't be here.");` in the code block. -->

+Can anyone explain why we used three equal signs in the example above?
+What is the difference between three equal signs, and two?

 **WARNING**: It is highly recommended that you **do not** assign variables in the conditional expression, because the assignment of a value to a variable, like this: